OlgaKnut/pands-project/README.md

 <img src="https://user-images.githubusercontent.com/123666667/237209230-f863ab0a-ee60-4a3b-818f-ea6cec3bad92.png" width="400" height="400"/>

-Here again we can confirm that petal measurements are seutible for separating Iris Setosa from other two species.
-Also it is possible to classify Iris Virginica and Iris Versicolor basd in petal size but with some lever of overlaping.
+Here again we can confirm that petal measurements are suitable for separating Iris Setosa from other two species.
+Also it is possible to classify Iris Virginica and Iris Versicolor based on petal size but with some lever of overlapping.
 #
 ###     4 Heatmap correlation coefficient of each pair of variables

 Heatmap is way of visualising a correlation coefficient between two variables.
-It is value betwen 1 and -1
+It is value between 1 and -1

 1 is perfect positive correlation (as one variable increases the other one will increase too)